tonibuenter/remotequery-java/docs/orm-myths.md

 # ![Burden of ORM](g4932sm.png) A Critical View on ORM Tools

-Assume the situation of junior developer locking for a way to handle relational databases (RDB) with Java.
-Looking at common articles and blogs will harden the impression that object relational (ORM) mapping tools are the kings way to pursue.
+Assume the situation of junior developer starting to program with relational databases (RDB) with Java.
+A closer look at common articles and blogs will harden the impression that object relational (ORM) mapping tools are the way to pursue.
 He or she may finally choose a tool such as _Hibernate_, _EJB_, _TopLink_ or others the like.

+Further, many large companies e.g. from the financial industry have an explicit policy using ORM tools for their inhouse development.

-In this short article I like to point out some thought and experiences about the back-side of the ORM approach that many tools are following.
+In this  article I like to point out some thought and experiences about the back side of the ORM approach.

 Topics like:

-* maintainabilty
+* OO / RDB Properties (Granularity, Inheritance, Identity, ...)
-* implication/obstruction on design
+* Maintainabilty
+* Design Implications
-* priorities
+* ORM Survival Tips
-* effectiveness
+* Try _RemoteQuery_

-Further I will point out our approach called _RemoteQuery_ that might be a valid alternative for many project situations.
+Further I will point out our approach called _RemoteQuery_ that is a valid alternative for many project situations.

 For this article I refer to a for - my purpuse interchangable - article from [Tutorialpoints.com](https://www.tutorialspoint.com/hibernate/orm_overview.htm) that points out the positive qualities of ORM tools [1].